-COVID-19 pandemic
+COVID-19 and other pandemics

 P2 Gold's business, operations and financial condition, and the market price of the Common Shares, could be materially and adversely affected by the outbreak of global epidemics or pandemics or other health crises, including the outbreak of COVID-19.
-To date, there have been a large number of temporary business closures, quarantines and a general reduction in consumer activity in a number of countries including Canada and the United States.
-The outbreak has caused companies and various international jurisdictions to impose travel, gathering and other public health restrictions.
-While these effects are expected to be temporary, the duration of the various disruptions to businesses locally and internationally and the related financial impact cannot be reasonably estimated at this time.
-Similarly, the Company cannot estimate whether, or to what extent, this outbreak and the potential financial impact may extend to countries outside of those currently impacted.
+COVID-19 resulted in a large number of temporary business closures, quarantines and a general reduction in consumer activity in a number of countries including Canada and the United States.
+The outbreak caused companies and various international jurisdictions to impose travel, gathering and other public health restrictions.
+While these effects were temporary, the duration of epidemic or pandemic disruptions to businesses locally and internationally and the related financial impact cannot be reasonably estimated at this time.
 Such public health crises can result in volatility and disruptions in the supply and demand for metals and minerals, global supply chains and financial markets, as well as declining trade and market sentiment and reduced mobility of people, all of which could affect commodity prices, interest rates, credit ratings, credit risk, share prices and inflation.